Here is a video demonstration:

 For example, to delete an Address that you do not need, select the Address to delete in Left Navigator Tree, then select "Address -> Delete" in toolbar or right-click instance in the tree and select Delete.

 Select the instance to be renamed in the Left Tree Navigator, right-click it and select Rename.
-Or click tab name in Editor toolbar and select Rename.
+Or click section name in the Editor toolbar and select Rename.
 This would rename the selected instance.

-Click tab name in Editor toolbar, select Clear.
+Click section name in Editor toolbar, select Clear.
 This would empty all values in the current instance.

 Form Filling with Instances.